|

 to avoid these same proteins in human products.

-For a great book, check out Treating Epilepsy Naturally by Patricia
+For a good book, check out Treating Epilepsy Naturally

 3) Have blood tests done, particularly to

 evaluate thyroid and liver function.
-Hypothyroidism can lower the seizure threshold and the diagnosis
+Hypothyroidism can lower the seizure threshold and the proper

-of this common and oftentimes insidious condition can be crucial in the control of seizures.
-As the liver
+diagnosis of this common and oftentimes insidious condition can be crucial in the control of seizures.
+As

 seizures.